Cannibal (roller coaster): History

 The ride had been in the planning stages for more than five years and required more than two years to construct.
 Prior to its planned opening in the spring of 2015, Lagoon announced that the roller coaster's debut would be postponed for additional testing and inspections.
 The ride officially opened on July 2, 2015.
-At the time of opening, Cannibal set a world record for having the tallest beyond-vertical drop among roller coasters, and became the steepest in the United States.
+At the time of opening, Cannibal set a world record for the tallest beyond-vertical drop among roller coasters, and became the steepest in the United States.
 Its drop angle record in the US was surpassed by TMNT Shellraiser, which opened at Nickelodeon Universe in 2019.

 Ride experience

-The roller coaster features a 208 ft elevator lift, enclosed in a huge tower structure; a 116° beyond vertical drop; inversions, including an Immelman-like loop, as well as an inversion unique to the park consisting of two consecutive heart line rolls (commonly referred to as a "Lagoon Roll") in opposite directions; a water feature; and a tunnel 20 feet underground.
+The roller coaster features a 208 ft elevator lift, enclosed in a huge tower structure; a 116° beyond vertical drop; inversions, including an Immelman-like loop, as well as an inversion unique to the park consisting of two consecutive heartline rolls in opposite directions; a water feature; and a tunnel 20 feet underground.
 It is the tallest roller coaster in the state and the longest ride in the park.
 The ride cars accommodate 12 passengers (3 rows of 4), and the duration of the ride lasts approximately two and a half minutes.